Tewodros01/Song_Frontend/README.md

 3. **Updating a Song**: Click on the "Edit" button next to a song to modify its details.

-4. **Deleting a Song**: Click on the "Delete" button next to a song to remove it from the database.
+4. **Deleting a Song**: Click on the "Edit" button next to a song to remove it from the database.

 ## Contributions